Fergus3763/UI-for-Dashboard/handover/BOOKER_VIEW_SPOKE_PROMPT.md

 Show rooms in a clean, simple, public-facing style.

-This is essentially a public version of "Room Overview", built for guests.
+This is essentially a public version of "Room Overview", built for Meeting Room Bookers.

 2. 🔒 Hard Constraints (Do NOT break these)
 ❌ You MUST NOT: